 IGPA is developing several Pandemic Stress Indicators, designed to evaluate the social and economic effects of the COVID-19 pandemic on Illinois residents.
 The Pandemic Stress Indicators grew out of the work on IGPA’s Task Force on the Impact of the COVID-19 Pandemic.

 This first stress indicator is a frequent poll of three sets of experts about pandemic policies.
 Experts on economics, public health, and/or vulnerable populations from across Illinois have generously agreed to provide regular opinions on various pandemic policies.
-The panelists, with affiliations, are listed in the full report.
 In answering the surveys, all panelists provide only their personal views and do not offer official positions on behalf of their respective institutions.

 On August 20, IGPA invited members of our expert panel to complete the seventh wave of our ongoing Pandemic Stress Indicator survey series.
 These surveys provide regular updates of views of experts in economics, public health and vulnerable populations regarding pandemic policies.
 We received 22 responses.